-- The operate time of the voltage unit at two times pick-up is 32 ms. Figure 5 illustrates the results of staged faults.
-It shows the KAB relay will operate at 1.5 cycles. - The KAB is supplied in an FT-21 case requiring only 10/16" x 6/8" of panel space. - The tuned circuit of the KAB voltage unit will remain stable regardless of the change in relay setting.
-It is inherently immune to dc offset. - Individual parts of the tuned circuit are available allowing a simple, inexpensive approach to servicing the relay and purchasing replacement parts.
+- The operate time of the voltage unit at two times pick-up is 35 ms. Figure 4 illustrates the results of staged faults.
+It shows the KAB relay will operate at 1.5 cycles. - The KAB is supplied in an FT-21 case requiring only 107/16" x 63/8" of panel space. - The tuned circuit of the KAB voltage unit will remain stable regardless of the change in relay setting.
+It is inherently immune to dc offset. - Individual parts of the tuned circuit are available allowing a simple, inexpensive approach to servicing the relay and purchasing replacement parts. - The KAB design offers the option to omit the 87H overcurrent unit at a reduced price without affecting the operating speed.